taeewonnn/tp/docs/UserGuide.md

 **Caution:**
 * `<EVENT NAME>` should only contain **alphanumeric** characters and **spaces**, and be **non-empty**.
 * `<DATE>` should be in the **dd-MM-yyyy** format.
 E.g.`29-08-2024`
+* It is recommended to keep **all inputs** below **64 characters** in length.
+Otherwise, the content may not be fully visible in the application window.
 * You **cannot** add an event with the same case-sensitive name and date as an event that already exists in Eventy.

 </box>